ileefmans/SCINet/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/ileefmans/SCINet)

 ## Motivation
 According to the American Academy of Dermatologist Association, **50 million** people a year experience some form of acne while only **5 million** people a year actually seek professional treatment.
 This gap between  the number of people affected and the number of people seeking treatment coupled with a global pandemic has resulted in a huge demand for remote treatment options.
 When providing dermatological treatment, identifying persistent skin conditions is essential because this information could mean the difference between continuing or altering a treatment plan.
-It was under this context that SCINet was born.
+It was under this context that *SCINet* was born.

 I consulted for Cureskin, a company that provides remote dermatological treatment.
 I was tasked with delivering a codebase for a model that helped automate the process of identifying persistent skin conditions for Cureskin.

 ## Overview
-SCINet identifies facial skin conditions which are persistent over time.
-Given two facial images of the same patient at different stages in their treatment, with conditions already detected, we can automate the process of identifying which conditions persist.
+*SCINet* identifies facial skin conditions which are persistent over time.
+Given two facial images of the same patient at different stages in their treatment, and with their conditions already detected, *SCINet* identifies the corresponding conditions in each image.
+These corresponding conditions are considered by Cureskin to be persistent conditions.

   The link to below leads to a quick demo providing a high-level intuition about what this module does.